What is role-based access control (RBAC)?

 - If you assign the Contributor role to an application at the resource group scope, it can manage resources of all types in that resource group, but not other resource groups in the subscription.

-A role assignment is the process of binding a role definition to a user, group, or service principal at a particular scope for the purpose of granting access.
+A role assignment is the process of attaching a role definition to a user, group, service principal, or managed identity at a particular scope for the purpose of granting access.
 Access is granted by creating a role assignment, and access is revoked by removing a role assignment.

 The following diagram shows an example of a role assignment.
 In this example, the Marketing group has been assigned the Contributor role for the pharma-sales resource group.
 This means that users in the Marketing group can create or manage any Azure resource in the pharma-sales resource group.
 Marketing users do not have access to resources outside the pharma-sales resource group, unless they are part of another role assignment.